rb-pro4-f19/MCU/README.md

 Each module, defined as a set of `.h` and `.c` files, must follow the predefined structure, as demonstrated in [`template.h`](https://github.com/martinandrovich/emp-blinker/blob/master/src/template_h.txt) and [`template.c`](https://github.com/martinandrovich/emp-blinker/blob/master/src/template_c.txt).

 #### Module Header
-Both files of a module must be described using a module header at the beginning of the document, following the format as defined in the template files.
+Both files of a module should be described using a module header at the beginning of the document, following the format as defined in the template files.

 #### Sections
-Each module must be comrpised of the predefined sections, even if unused.
+Each module should be comprised of the predefined sections, even if unused.
 If necessary, sections may be added.

 #### Function Header
-All function definitions must be desrbibed using a header (after function name and before curly braces), following the format as defined in the template file.
+All function definitions should be described using a header (after function name and before curly braces), following the format as defined in the template file.
 This only affects `.c` files, since header files should never include any function declarations.

 #### Includes
 Each header-file of a module should include the `#pragma once` include guard.
 It is illegal to include `.c` files directly.

 #### Module Interface
 A module (or class) must bear the same name as the `class struct` of that module, although the `class TYPE` should be more descriptive.
-Non-static modules must have a contructor named `new()` and a destructor named `del()`.
+Non-static modules must have a constructor named `new()` and a destructor named `del()`.

 Struct modules should be comprised of:
 - Struct Declarations (forward declaration)